datacentricdesign/iob22/assignments/03-ereader/step1.md

 Create a new Replit project.
 In the left panel, create a new file 'book.txt'.

-Let's have a look to a book in the public domain such as [Les Misérables by Victor Hugo](http://www.gutenberg.org/files/135/135-0.txt).
+Let's have a look at a book in the public domain such as [Les Misérables by Victor Hugo](http://www.gutenberg.org/files/135/135-0.txt).
 Open the link, skip the table of content and illustration, select the rest and copy.
 Then, paste the content in Replit, in the new file 'book.txt'.

 # Task 1.2 Read the First Page